ibracken/Personal-Projects/README.md

+## CSXL Site To-Do List:

+In this project, another student and I built a To-Do List for the CSXL, the community hub of the UNC Computer Science Department, which sees thousands of users per month.
+This project, which is built with Angular, FastAPI, PostgreSQL and TypeScript, can be found [here](https://github.com/comp423-24f/ex04-todo-api-ex04-05)

 ## Simple Blockchain in Go

 This project demonstrates the basic principles of a blockchain, implemented in Go.
 It includes block creation, proof-of-work mining, and persistent storage with BoltDB.
 Link to repository is [here](https://github.com/ibracken/Simple-Blockchain).